omerfarukaktulum/race-horse-owner-platform/MIGRATION_STRATEGY.md

 ## Overview

 Database migrations are automatically executed during Vercel deployments via the `prebuild` script.
+We use Supabase's **transaction pooler** (pooled connection) which supports DDL operations, so no direct connection is needed.

 ## How It Works

 1. **During Vercel Build**: The `prebuild` script runs before `next build`
-2. **Migration Execution**: `npx prisma migrate deploy` applies pending migrations
+2. **Migration Execution**: `npx prisma migrate deploy` applies pending migrations using pooled connection
 3. **Automatic**: No manual intervention needed - migrations run with every deployment
 4. **Build Safety**: If migrations fail, the build fails - this prevents deploying with broken migrations